Did you know that Q4 contains the most expensive 3 months of the year for advertising and is the leading cause of death

 Ok, so enough explaining, here’s what I found crunching the numbers.

 For November 2019, the average ROAS was 1,000%.

 Average of course means we had some e-commerce stores make more, and some make less.
-As mentioned before, a ROAS ratio of 4:1 is widely considered as the benchmark of a successful campaign, so 10:1 had our users very happy.
+As mentioned before, a ROAS ratio of 4:1 is widely considered as the benchmark of a successful campaign, so 10:1 made our users very happy.
 Apparel stores were, in general, the biggest earners.

 But even though the results are exciting, I always want to maintain an honest representation of the Brainity platform.
 It’s true that we make it easy to run Facebook and Instagram ads and use algorithms to power sophisticated prospecting and retargeting campaigns.
 And we helped a lot of stores get great seasonal results on autopilot this year.

 But the Brainity platform is not a magical money-making machine.

 I wouldn’t want to share our results and have someone think that ads are the only solution.
-If your store isn’t optimized or your product fit isn’t right, advertising isn’t a magic fix.
+If your store isn’t optimized or your product fit isn’t right, advertising wont be a magical fix.